Royiswho/Simulate-Interest-Rates-with-Vasicek-Tree-and-Monte-Carlo/README.md

 <img src="media/image4.png" align="center">

 ### Conclusion
-When the simulation times are large enough, the Monte Carlo results will be very close to the risk-neutral results.
+When the simulation times are sufficiently large, the Monte Carlo results will be very close to the risk-neutral results.